 Request for a leave of absence

-In line with the Trust's SW12 Attendance Policy, only exceptional circumstances warrant a leave
+In line with the Trust's SW12 Attendance Policy, only exceptional circumstances warrant a leave of absence.

-of absence.

-Please complete thi s form and sub mit it to reception a t your child's acad demy.
+Please complete thi Please complete this form and submit it to reception at your child's academy.

 Academy:

 Name of child(ren):

 Class:

-Dates (inclusive): Dates (inclusive): From: To:
+Dates (inclusive): From: То:

 Please state the reasons for the request: You may submit a covering letter.

 Name of parent(s) submitting request:

 Signature:

 Date: